Table of contents

 Stir every 10 minutes.

 Add 1 cup of water and 1 cup of butter (or coconut oil) to a saucepan, slow cooker, or crockpot, and simmer on low until the butter melts.
 For 1 cup butter and 1 cup water, we recommend starting with 5-10g of cannabis, depending on how strong you want the butter to be.
+Some people go with the 1 cup of fat (in this case butter) to 1 cup of cannabis.
+However, this would be 250 grams of butter to 250 grams of cannabis, which would be extremely strong, expensive and possibly wasteful.

 Add your ground cannabis to the butter-water mixture in the saucepan.
 The more cannabis you use and the longer you infuse it, the stronger the cannabutter will be.